 Puccini’s beautiful opera about hope and crushed dreams

-A young Japanese girl meets an American naval officer, she with a dream of American freedom and he with a longing for the exotic East.
-But is it really love or the perfect example of the attraction of opposites?
-Madama Butterfly is a story about culture clash and crushed dreams set to Puccini’s exquisite music.
+A young Japanese girl meets an American officer – she with a dream of American freedom and he with a longing for the exotic East.

 F B Pinkerton, a young American naval officer, has recently arrived in Japan.
 He has bought a house, a wife and servants from a Japanese businessman called Goro.
 The house purchase contract is for 999 years but can be abandoned at any moment.
 The marriage contract is similarly loose.